SansGuidon/bookmarks/README.md

 * [Pixelation](https://pixelation.org) - A standalone forum dedicated which hosts lots of studies and deeper discussions of pixel art.
 * [7DRL Challenge 2019](https://itch.io/jam/7drl-challenge-2019) - In 2005, the roguelike community established a yearly event, the 7DRL Challenge, in which developers are challenged to create a roguelike in seven days.
 This allows one to have the shared misery of knowing you are not the only one tracking down a bad pointer at the 167th hour.
 The annual event occurs during a week in early March.
 * [Retronator Magazine](https://medium.com/retronator-magazine) - Pixel Art, Gaming & Saturated Colors
+* [LOWREZJAM 2019](https://itch.io/jam/lowrezjam-2019) - The goal of the jam is to create a game with a resolution of 64x64 pixels or less.
+You can use whatever programming language or tools that you wish.

 > Tools
 * [libGDX](https://github.com/libgdx/libgdx) - libgdx : Desktop/Android/HTML5/iOS Java game development framework